To net meter, you must be a customer of a regulated electric company (Eversource, National Grid or Unitil). In addition, your generating facility:

 Net metering and solar renewable energy certificates (SRECs)

 The net metering and SREC programs are separate.
 If a solar facility meets the requirements of both programs, the facility would generate net metering credits and SRECs.
-For more information on the SREC program, contact the Department of Energy Resources.
-For more information on the net metering program, contact the Department of Public Utilities.
+The SREC program is closed and no longer accepting applications for new solar facilities.
+New solar facilities may be able to qualify under the SMART program.
+For more information on which agency to contact with your question, visit our who to contact page.

 Net metering and competitive supply